Sebiann/qol27/README.md

 Currently the main features are:
 - it blocking you from mining an enderchest and glass without silktouch except if you sneak (configurable)
+- it blocking you from breaking budding amethyst without sneaking
 - it blocking you from stripping wood except if you sneak (configurable)
 - it blocking you from placing carpets ontop of carpets except if you sneak (configurable)